President Trump reveals winners of his ‘Fake News’ awards

 9) CNN report that former FBI Director James Comey would dispute President Trump’s claim he was told he was not under investigation

-10) The New York Times report that the Trump administration had hidden a climate-change report
+10) The New York Times report that the Trump administration had hidden a climate-change study

 11) In Trump’s words, "‘RUSSIA COLLUSION!’
 Russian collusion is perhaps the greatest hoax perpetrated on the American people.
 THERE IS NO COLLUSION!”